percwg/perc-wg/double/draft-ietf-perc-double.md

   the OHB.

-* If the Media Distributor resets a parameter to its original value, it MAY drop it from the OHB as long as there are no other header extensions following the OHB.
+* If the Media Distributor resets a parameter to its original value, it MAY drop it from the OHB.
 Note that this might result in a decrease in the size of the OHB.

 * Apply the outer (hop-by-hop) cryptographic algorithm to the packet.
 If the RTP Sequence